Kandeel4411/RedditWallpaperBot/README.md

   ` python main.py `

 **Task scheduling:**
+You can follow [this](https://github.com/Kandeel4411/RedditWallpaperBot/wiki/Task-Scheduling-Guide) guide to schedule the bot to run daily!
-If you want to use the script for daily task scheduling you can directly mention the subreddit name and prompt("-y" or otherwise) as such for automated downloading and setting:
+If you want to use the script directly, you can mention the subreddit name and prompt("-y" or otherwise) as such for automated downloading and setting:
 ```
 python main.py <subreddit_name> <prompt>
 ```